nicholinux/southern_scheduler_ETL/README.md

 # SouthernScheduler
-A web application that serves a course scheduling tool for students at Georgia Southern.
+A webscraper that retrieves data for the Southern Scheduler website.